 This video reports on community colleges adding housing.

 Energizing Campus Life

-When students begin living on a community college campus, the school experiences new energy, according to long-time president of New York’s Duchess Community College D. David Conklin.
+When students begin living on a community college campus, the school experiences new energy, according to the long-time president of New York’s Duchess Community College, D. David Conklin.
 The school’s first campus dormitory, Conklin Hall, was named for the president.
-Conklin Hall opened in at the beginning of the current school year, and offers space for 465 students in its four-story facility.
+Conklin Hall opened at the beginning of the current school year and offers space for 465 students in its four-story facility.

 “There is much more activity in the evening,” Conklin told Community College Week as he described the campus changes the housing has introduced.
 “There are more students using student services than ever before.
 There is more interest in clubs and activities.
 It really has energized the entire campus.”

 Other community college officials agree that campus housing brings a whole new dimension to the experience at their schools.
-Darese Doskal-Scaffido, director of residence life at Tompkins Cortland Community College in New York, agrees that there are far-reaching benefits of including campus housing to the community college experience.
+Darese Doskal-Scaffido, director of residence life at Tompkins Cortland Community College in New York, agrees that campus housing has far-reaching benefits to the community college experience.